stonefl/stonefl.github.io/_posts/2019-03-19-install-hortonworks-hdp-3-1-0-on-cluster-of-vmware-virtual-machines.md

 # Virtual Nodes Info

-First thing is to set up virtual hosts.
-I setted up three virtual machines in VMWare with following info:
+I have set up three virtual machines in VMWare with following settings.
+RedHat Enterprise 7.6 has been installed on each node.

 |   Host Name   |   Host IP      | Configuration|